Reparative Democracy Design Lab

 Illustration by Jiaqi Zhou for CoGenerate x Fine Acts

-How do we build civic trust in a crumbling democracy?
 As American democracy stands at an existential inflection point, the need for locally-led interventions to strengthen civic trust has never been higher.
+This network engages Midwest-based democracy practitioners, from community-based organizations, local governments, media/info ecosystems, and philanthropy to help reimagine the future of our democracy.

-Together, this community of Midwest democracy redesigners will:
+Together, this community of democracy redesigners will:

-Reflect on democratic systems that have been in tatters, losing trust and leading to political disillusionment and withdrawal.
-We will consider what daily interactions with democracy have felt
+• Reflect on democratic systems that have been in tatters, losing trust and leading to political disillusionment and withdrawal.
+We will consider what daily interactions with democracy have felt like for our communities – and what civic trauma remains as a result.

-Build a collective vision for a Reparative Democracy, focusing on new forms of democratic participation needed to address historical injustices and transform extractive economies.
+• Build a collective vision for a Reparative Democracy,focusing on new forms of democratic participation needed to address historical injustices and transform extractive economies.

-Practice at least one emerging form of participatory democracy, and collectively define critical conditions for democratic practices to support bridging across differences.
+• Practice at least one emerging form of participatory democracy, and collectively define critical conditions for democratic practices to support bridging across differences.

 Through this community, we will build a shared understanding of what strategies and practices we can bring to our local efforts, bridging between our dying democracy and the form that will emerge next.